3 minute read

-A sharp rise in inflation over the last year, from 0.7 per cent in May 2016 to 2.9 per cent a year later is prompting speculation that the Bank of England may raise interest rates in the coming year.
+A sharp rise in inflation over the last year, from 0.7% in May 2016 to 2.9% a year later is prompting speculation that the Bank of England may raise interest rates in the coming year.

-Against this backdrop, Ed Hutchings, Senior UK Sovereign Portfolio Manager, discusses whether economic conditions warrant a tightening of monetary policy and the likely impact of a rise in interest rates on the fixed income market.
+Against this backdrop, Ed Hutchings*, Senior UK Sovereign Portfolio Manager at Aviva Investors, discusses whether economic conditions warrant a tightening of monetary policy and the likely impact of a rise in interest rates on the fixed income market.

 Is concern over inflation justified?

 Carney has highlighted the transitory nature of inflation on numerous occasions.
 The sharp rise in inflation over the last year is mainly a result of the depreciation of sterling following the EU referendum and much of the impact has now fed through.
-Nevertheless, in its latest Inflation Report3, the Bank said the fall in sterling is likely to keep inflation above its two per cent target throughout the next three years and that arguably gives the MPC the basis for a more hawkish stance.
+Nevertheless, in its latest inflation report3, the Bank of England said the fall in sterling is likely to keep inflation above its 2% target throughout the next three years and that arguably gives the MPC the basis for a more hawkish stance.

 So how likely is an increase in rates?

 Given the uncertainty surrounding the UK’s economic prospects, it is difficult to argue that interest rates should go up.
 Weakening consumer spending highlights the dangers of such a move.
-Perhaps the most worrying aspect of the first quarter GDP data was the slowdown in consumer spending to 0.3 per cent4, the weakest growth for more than two years.
+Perhaps the most worrying aspect of Q1 2017 GDP data was the slowdown in consumer spending to 0.3%4, the weakest growth for more than two years.
 The savings rate has recently fallen to a record low5 and car sales fell in June for the third month in a row6, providing more evidence of the pressures facing the consumer.

-The mixed messages from rate setters at the Bank reflect this lack of clarity.
-Ben Broadbent, the Bank’s Deputy Governor, said on 12 July that he is “not ready to raise interest rates” due to there being too many “imponderables” in the economy8.
+The mixed messages from rate setters at the Bank of England reflect this lack of clarity.
+Ben Broadbent, the Bank’s Deputy Governor, said on July 12 that he is “not ready to raise interest rates” due to there being too many “imponderables” in the economy8.

 Despite the economic weakness, could the MPC still vote to raise rates?

-If it does vote to increase rates, would you expect a consistent path of hikes or the Bank to follow the same stop-start path pursued by the Fed?
+If it does vote to increase rates, would you expect a consistent path of hikes or for the Bank of England to follow the same stop-start path pursued by the Fed?

 It is unlikely the Bank will embark on a major rate-hiking cycle.
-On 4 July, UK Asset Resolution, the state-owned group responsible for winding down the mortgage books of failed lenders Northern Rock and Bradford & Bingley, warned up to 10 per cent of its customers could struggle if interest rates rose by one percentage point.
+On July 4, UK Asset Resolution, the state-owned group responsible for winding down the mortgage books of several failed lenders, warned up to 10% of its customers could struggle if interest rates rose by one percentage point.
 Such a rise would potentially hit the consumer and the economy quite hard, particularly as lenders are already tightening their credit criteria or restricting loans following pressure from the Bank of England10.